VEWOXIC/FITS/README.md

 "Beyond Trend and Periodicity: Guiding Time Series Forecasting with Textual Cues" [Paper](https://arxiv.org/abs/2405.13522) [Code](https://github.com/VEWOXIC/TGTSF) [Dataset](https://github.com/VEWOXIC/Weather-Captioned)

+Check out our new time series forecasting pipeline: [Code](https://github.com/VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline).
+A DLinear-like framework that support multiple features such as multimodal dataset support, better model/dataset/task management, more readable data pipeline and torch-lightning capatability!

 ## Update
 - We add a notebook for interpretability.
 We analyze FITS on synthetic datasets to show its capability of modeling sinusodial waves.
 - We add a model Real_FITS which use two linear layer to simulate the complex multiplication.
 This model can achieve the same result of FITS.
 Real_FITS can be used on devices that do not support complex number calculation (e.g. RTX4090).